menu

 Malone is a somewhat small village located in the state of New York.
 With a population of 5,373 people and three associated neighborhoods, Malone is the 300th largest community in New York.
-Much of the housing stock in Malone was built prior to World War II, making it one of the older and more historic villages in the country.
+Malone has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Despite the fact that it is a small village, Malone has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the village for affordable transportation.